surveysolutions/docs/content/questionnaire-designer/questions/geography-question/index.md

 the question was answered or a system missing if the input method is not `automatic`.

-Please note that if the question was not answered, then all of the fields will take values mentioned as *'reserved values'* in the [Missing values](/headquarters/export/missing-values/) article.
+Please note that if the question was not answered, then **all of the above fields** will take values mentioned as *'reserved values'* in the [Missing values](/headquarters/export/missing-values/) article.